-Top Catholic official charged with sexual assault offenses
+Top Catholic Cardinal charged with sexual assault offenses

 The announcement is likely to deal a serious blow to the reputation of the Catholic Church in Australia, which has seen its membership shrink in recent years.
 The 2016 census results, released Tuesday, showed that Catholics no longer make up the top religious affiliation in Australia.

+Before the probe, Pell was largely seen as indifferent to the scandal in Australia, according to Allen.

+"In Australia, George Pell would be seen as kind of the leading symbol of the sex abuse problem.
+And that's in part because he has said some things and done some things that victims and lawyers and advocacy groups have seen as insensitive and tone-deaf," Allen said.
+"His defenders would have a different line, but that certainly has been the charge."

-During a government inquiry in 2013, Pell apologized for the abuse as a witness and acknowledged that cover-ups allowed pedophile priests to continue abusing children.
+Pell testified multiple times to the Royal Commission in 2013 and apologized for the abuse.
+He also acknowledged that cover-ups allowed pedophile priests to continue abusing children.

 "The primary motivation would have been to respect the reputation of the church.
 There was a fear of scandal," Pell said. ''Many in the church did not understand just what damage was being done to the victims.
 We understand that better now."